-In this review, I will take a look at the Pflueger Purist Spinning Reel which is the next model up from the Pflueger President Spinning Reel.
+In this review, I will look at the Pflueger Purist Spinning Reel, the next model based on the Pflueger President Spinning Reel.

-One of the things that I like about this reel other than it is lightweight tackle is that it has a sealed carbon fiber drag system which makes it perfect for inshore saltwater fishing.
-The reel is extremely smooth and utilizes 9 corrosion-resistant high-grade stainless steel ball bearings.
+One of the things that I like about this reel, other than its lightweight tackle, is that it has a sealed carbon fiber drag system, making it perfect for inshore saltwater fishing.
+The extremely smooth reel utilizes nine corrosion-resistant, high-grade stainless steel ball bearings.

-The body of the Pflueger Purist is a hybrid of aluminum and graphite which provides you with strength from the aluminum and lightweight from the graphite.
-When you combine this with the durability of the corrosion-resistant stainless steel main shaft and other features like the titanium coated line roller you have a quality reel that is very affordable.
+The body of the Pflueger Purist is a hybrid of aluminum and graphite, which provides strength from the aluminum and is lightweight from the graphite.
+Combining this with the durability of the corrosion-resistant stainless steel main shaft and other features like the titanium-coated line roller gives you a very affordable quality reel.

-For the money, this is a great little reel if you are going to be targeting smaller species such as small reds or spotted seatrout.
-I like the drag I have on my Okuma Inspira 30 a bit better as it has 13 lbs vs the 9 lbs on the Pflueger Purist.
+For the money, this is a great little reel if you are targeting smaller species, such as small reds or spotted seatrout.
+I like the drag on my Okuma Inspira 30, which is a bit better as it has 13 lbs vs. the 9 lbs on the Pflueger Purist.

-The disadvantage of the Okuma is that I do not get the sealed drag system and that can be important for saltwater fishing particularly if you are not super diligent about rinsing and using a product like Salt-Away each time you go out.
+The disadvantage of the Okuma is that I do not get the sealed drag system, which can be important for saltwater fishing, mainly if you are not diligent about rinsing and using a product like Salt-Away each time you go out.

 Features

-Overall the combination seems to deliver a body that is both lightweight and at the same time durable.
+Overall, the combination seems to deliver a lightweight and durable body.

-With that said, I still like to give all of my reels a light spray with Salt-Away after each trip as I am convinced that this extra step leads to reels lasting longer when fished in saltwater.
+With that said, I still like to give all of my reels a light spray with Salt-Away after each trip, as I am convinced this extra step leads to reels lasting longer when fished in saltwater.

-Machined aluminum spool – The aluminum spool is machined and ported to reduce weight.
-The spool does have ridges to grip your braided line but it is not rubber backed so in my opinion you still need to back with mono.
+The aluminum spool is machined and ported to reduce weight.
+The spool has ridges to grip your braided line, but it is not rubber-backed, so I think you still need to back it with mono.

-The reel comes with one spool only so you will need to order a second spool if you want to switch between mono and braided lines.
+The reel only comes with one spool, so you must order a second spool if you want to switch between mono and braided lines.

-Sure-click bail – The bail system is solid aluminum that has an anodized finish and is called a Sure-click-bail, it has an audible sound when it is tripped to let you know that the bail is in the closed position and you are ready to fish.
+The bail system is made of solid aluminum with an anodized finish called a Sure-click bail.
+It has an audible sound when it is tripped, which lets you know that the bail is in the closed position and you are ready to fish.

-While the bail will trip automatically when you turn the handle it is always a good idea to manually trip the bail.
+While the bail will trip automatically when you turn the handle, manually tripping the bail is always a good idea.
 The reason I suggest this is so that you do not wear the bailout.

-Instant anti-reverse – Pflueger uses a one-way roller bearing for the anti-reverse so that when you go to set the hook there is no back play in the reel.
-A smooth and solid hookset means that you will keep more of the fish that you are lucky enough to have strike your line.
+Pflueger uses a one-way roller bearing for the anti-reverse so that when you set the hook, there is no back play in the reel.
+A smooth and solid hookset means that you will keep more of the fish you are lucky to have struck your line.

 Features at a Glance